scottastone/getip/README.md

 `getip` is a simple Go command-line tool to retrieve your public IP address.
 It makes an HTTP request to a public IP service and prints the result.

+It also knows to ignore local loopback addresses when listing local IPs.

 ## Features

-- Fetches your public IP address using a reliable external service.
+- Fetches your public IP address using a reliable external service (ipify).
 - Minimal dependencies.
 - Fast and lightweight.